Diontae Johnson Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 Season Stats

+- Johnson has hauled in 40 catches for 474 yards, best on his team, and three touchdowns.
+He has been targeted 63 times, and averages 67.7 receiving yards per game.

+- So far this season, 23.3% of the 270 passes thrown by his team have gone Johnson's way.

-- Johnson has seen the ball thrown his way six times in the red zone this season, 18.2% of his team's 33 red zone pass attempts.
+- Johnson (six red zone targets) has been the recipient of 18.2% of his team's 33 red zone pass attempts.

+- The Steelers, who rank 29th in the NFL in points scored, have attempted a pass 62.4% of the time while running the football 37.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Bears.